Sand Lake, New York: Town of Sand Lake

-The town of Sand Lake was formed from Greenbush and Berlin from an act of legislature on March 21, 1812 and it was officially made a town on March 1, 1813.
+The town of Sand Lake was formed from Greenbush and Berlin from an act of the legislature on March 21, 1812, and it was officially made a town on March 1, 1813.
 Municipal positions were established to be responsible to its citizens, including town clerk, assessors, and more.
 Calvin Thompson became the first Supervisor.
 The first postmaster, in 1815, was Daniel M. Gregory.
 The soil, especially on the eastern lowlands, is fertile for grazing and agriculture, particularly small fruit, strawberries, and other berrys.

 A new church building was established for the Trinity Lutheran Church in 1816.
 The Zion Evangelical Lutheran Church opened in 1816 at the West Sand Lake site.
 There were a number of changes in the churches and its membership around the 1830s.
-The present town borders were established on March 2, 1848 when the town of Sand Lake was divided into towns, Sand Lake and Poestenkill.
+The present town borders were established on March 2, 1848, when the town of Sand Lake was divided into towns, Sand Lake and Poestenkill.
 The town was governed by a supervisor, town clerk and four justices of the peace.
 Town business was conducted in homes and inns for decades.

 There were a number of public and private schools established between 1825 and the early 20th century.
 A one-room schoolhouse operated in Sand Lake from 1895 until 1929.

 In 1866, the Wynantskill Improvement Association created three Burden Lakes from Wynantskill Creek.
 The lake water turned the Burden water wheel that powered commercial enterprises, like mills, of the Industrial Revolution.

 The Troy and New England Railway provided electric trolley service into Sand Lake from 1895 to 1925.
 The nine-mile route ran from Albia (of Troy) east to Averill Park.
 The town's economy grew with tourism and people who became residents during the summer.

 Municipal Home Rule Law was enacted in 1964 by the State Legislature, which gave towns greater powers.
 In 1968, Rensselaer County revised its form of government, replacing the Board of Supervisors with a County Executive and a County Legislature.
 In 1972, a town hall was established in the former Presbyterian Church.

 The Albert R. Fox House was listed on the National Register of Historic Places in 2001.